-Ingrid Hess is a graphic design professor, a book designer and an artist.
+Ingrid Hess is a graphic design professor at the University of Massachusetts Lowell, a book designer and an artist.
 Her work is heavily influenced by her roots.
 The theme of simplicity comes from her Amish/Mennonite heritage.
 The bright colors and patterns are inspired by art from Costa Rica (her childhood home for four years).
 Hess has an MFA in graphic design with an emphasis in the book arts from Indiana University and worked in publishing for 12 years prior to joining academia.
 Her dual passions of design and illustration work well together and help her tell stories through pictures.
 Hess’ work focuses on social justice issues and ways in which design can empower children to better understand and engage with these issues.
 Hess’s recent work has addressed issues of fair trade, environmentalism, immigration, peace, consumption, and literacy.

 ► Return to Artist-in-Residence Catalog